Slash Commands Overview: Template-Driven Workflows That Scale

 Here's the key insight: I didn't build each command individually.
 I built one template and filled it for every command.

-New commands: ~45 minutes each.
-Copy template, fill sections, done.
+New commands: Copy template, fill sections, done.
+Typically 30-45 minutes.

 Result: Consistent commands with zero decision fatigue.
 The template enforces quality.